 A mix of poverty, violence and smugglers’ false promises is prompting the Central American inflow.

-Unlike undocumented Mexican migrants, who are often immediately deported, the U.S. government detains and processes the Central Americans, who are eventually released and given a month to report to immigration offices.
-Many never show up and join the nation's 11 million undocumented population, says the National Border Patrol Council, the union representing Border Patrol agents.
+Unlike undocumented Mexican migrants, who are often immediately deported, the Central Americans are detained and processed by the U.S. government, and eventually released and given a month to report to immigration offices.
+Many never show up and join the nation’s 11 million undocumented residents, says the National Border Patrol Council, the union representing Border Patrol agents.